Simspace/ld-wrapper-macos/README.md

 ## Synopsis

-This script wraps the raw `ld` linker to sidestep behavior in macOS Sierra and later where the OS prevents loading dynamic libraries that have a Mach-O header size over a fixed threshold of 32,768.
+In macOS Sierra and later, the OS prevents loading dynamic libraries that have a Mach-O header size over a fixed threshold of 32,768.
 When the size is exceeded and GHC goes to `dlopen` the `.dylib`, we get a GHC panic that looks like this:

 ```
 ghc: panic! (the 'impossible' happened)